Make America net-positive again

 JLL explained: “Overall on the demand side, US companies are likely to adopt a wait-and-see approach to decision-making as the presidential transition efforts get underway and cabinet positions begin to solidify.”

-“The potential of lower regulation, increased defense spending and tax cuts would on their own be pro-growth positive for real estate demand, but the timing, mix, and other offsetting policies or compromises are still unknown.
+“The potential of lower regulation, increased defence spending and tax cuts would on their own be pro-growth positive for real estate demand, but the timing, mix, and other offsetting policies or compromises are still unknown.
 Until the policy details are defined and implemented, we expect political headlines and potentially financial markets to be volatile, but underlying real estate markets to remain relatively steady.”

 Alternative investment fund managers surveyed by Preqin following the election indicated that a Trump presidency will have an overall positive effect for themselves and their industry as a whole.